HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 Standard Deck Joist Spacing

-The standard for deck joist spacing will depend on the application:
+Standard deck joist spacing can depend on the application as well.

-• 24” on center = Sometimes used for commercial applications such as docks and boardwalks; wider joist spacing requires greater deck board thickness.
+• 24″ on center: Sometimes used or required for commercial applications, such as docks and boardwalks; wider joist spacing requires greater deck board thickness, like our TimberTech MAX boards, or a more rigid material.

 3.)
 Deck Board Thickness: Residential vs Commercial